pearls-lab/pearls-lab.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: People
-description: members of the lab
+description: Lab Members
 nav: true
-nav_order: 6
+nav_order: 4

 profiles:
   # if you want to include more than one profile, just replicate the following block